 Skin is the unsung hero of the body.
-And in the UAE, it has a lot to contend with: Sun, humidity, dust, air conditioning, the list goes on.
+And in the UAE, it has a lot to contend with: Sun, humidity, dust, air conditioning, and the list goes on.

 Even though skin is the largest of our organs, many people are still in the dark as to just how many vital functions it performs.
 Our dermis and epidermis – the two primary layers that make up human skin – serve as a barrier to infection, protect our muscles, regulate temperature and relay key signals to our brain about everything from moisture and heat to pain and irritation.